inbetween

 structural redundancy + ductility

-optimization of the roof for solar radiation and better structure performance
+solar radiation and better structure performance